 Sometimes you need to stay at the same level or even move backward a little in order to build up your child’s confidence.
 If you find your child is struggling, go back to books which he can easily read.
 Let him stay there for a while before you try pressing ahead again.
 That may be just what your child needs in order to move forward later.

-If you have questions, ask.
+If you have any questions about helping your child learn to read, please ask.
 There are plenty of veteran homeschool parents out there who would love to answer your questions.
 Don’t ever feel like you are the only one facing a certain situation.
 Don’t be embarrassed.
 We need to be honest with each other and help each other out when things don’t seem to be going as they should.

 Fast forward to today, when my son is about to enter 5th grade and he is a voracious reader.
 All that time that I worried about his reading skills, I was putting myself and my son under unnecessary stress.
 Your child will learn to read, compute math problems, spell or whatever other skill with which your child may struggle.
 Take a deep breath and press on.
 Someday you will be amazed at your child’s progress as well.